Silk'n ReVit Microdermabrasion Device Review: Is Legit or Just Hype?

 The Silk’n ReVit is available online, through their official website or several other authorized retailers.
 Silk’n ReVit, which is part of the parent company Home Skinovations, is accredited by the Better Business Bureau and receives an “A” rating.

 This important to note, because Silk’n ReVit is only covered through Home Skinovations’ warranty and return policy when purchased through the official site.
-Unofficial websites, such as this one here, do not offer the same protection.
+Unofficial websites do not offer the same protection.
 Home Skinovations gives more information on their authorized retailers here.

 You can purchase a Silk’n ReVit for $99.
 Each order of a Silk’n ReVit comes with three detachable diamond treatment nozzle heads.
 Shipping to the US and Canada is free.